 -

-Issue No.44 (December 1983) of 'Al-Da'wah Chronicle.
+Al-Da'wah Chronicle.
+The Voice of the Iraqi Mujahideen No.44 (December 1983) Issue No.44 (December 1983) of 'Al-Da'wah Chronicle.
 The Voice of the Iraqi Mujahideen', published in London by the Information Committee of the Islamic Da'wa Party (Europe).
 Topics discussed include the recent bombings of American and other embassies in Kuwait, Ba'athist crimes in Iraq, Islamic political struggle, and 'the Martyrdom of the Five Scholars' in Baghdad in December 1974.

 -